-iii.
-Screen Completion Data
+4. Screen Completion Data

-- a) HMOs must monitor and collect data on success in reaching members to provide a screen.
-HMOs must monitor member screens completed timely, members who refused, and members who were unable to contact. - b) HMOs with inadequate screen completion success rates, as determined by the Department to be less than 35% success rate for initial screening of BadgerCare Plus members will be responsible for remediation of the score including but not limited to a root cause analysis and developing a Department approved plan to improve member screen completion scores.
+- a.
+The HMO must monitor and collect data on success in reaching members to provide a screen.
+The HMO must monitor member screens completed timely, members who refused, and members who were unable to contact. - b.
+If the HMO has an inadequate screen completion success rate, as determined by the Department to be less than 35% annual success rate for initial screening of BadgerCare Plus members, then the HMO must remediate the score.
+This remediation includes but is not limited to a root